FirespriteLtd/website/site/content/careers/_index.md

         We build games from concept to completion, whether its the creation of our own IP or working closely with strategic partners to deliver new games in existing universes.
-Our teams across Design, Engineering, Art, Production and QA utilise the latest technologies and tools to deliver.
+Our teams across Design, Engineering, Art, Production and QA utilise the latest technologies and tools to create amazing experiences for players worldwide.
       image:
         alt: What we do
         src: /images/uploads/whatwedo-optimised.jpg